Zboriv

 Zboriv (Зборів, /uk/; Zborów; זבאָרעוו; Зборов) is a small city in Ternopil Raion, Ternopil Oblast, western Ukraine.
 It is located in the historical region of Galicia.
 The local government is administered by Zboriv City Council.
 Zboriv hosts the administration of Zboriv urban hromada, one of the hromadas of Ukraine.
 Population:

-The town (located 35 km northwest of Ternopil, and 85 km southeast of Lviv) lies on the Strypa River (Cтpипа).
+Located 35 km northwest of Ternopil, and 85 km southeast of Lviv, the town lies on the Strypa River (Cтpипа) in the western part of the historical region of Podolia.

 History

-It was mentioned for the first time in a document from 1166.
+Zboriv was mentioned for the first time in a document from 1166.
 In 1241, during the Mongol invasion of Europe, it was ransacked and destroyed.
+The city's present name comes from the noble Polish family of Zborowscy.
 In 1639, Zboriv was granted city rights.
-Its present name comes from a noble Polish family of Zborowscy.
-Ten years later, Zboriv was besieged by the Tatar-Cossack armies during the Khmelnytsky Uprising.
+Ten years later, during the Khmelnytsky Uprising, it was the site of a battle between Polish troops and a Tatar-Cossack army.
+During the late 18th century a Baroque church was erected in the town.

-In 1913, Zboriv had about 6000 inhabitants, including 2400 Ukrainians, 1300 Poles and 2300 Jews.
-During World War I, the town's vicinity was the site of heavy fighting between the Czechoslovak legionnaires and the Austrian Army (June 1917, Battle of Zborov).
-After the Polish-Ukrainian war 1918-1919, it became part of Poland and was the seat of a powiat of the Tarnopol Voivodeship.
+Under the Austrian rule Zboriv served as a district centre.
+In 1913 it had about 6000 inhabitants, including 2400 Ukrainians, 1300 Poles and 2300 Jews.
+During World War I, in June 1917 the town's vicinity was the site of heavy fighting between the Czechoslovak legionnaires and the Austrian Army Battle.
+After the Polish-Ukrainian War of 1918-1919, Zboriv became part of Poland and was the seat of a powiat of the Tarnopol Voivodeship.
+In 1931 the town had a population of about 5,000 inhabitants.